doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 This is very similar to Timestampable but sets a string.

-Note that you need to set the IP on the IpTraceableListener (unless you use the Symfony2 extension which does automatically assign the current request IP).
+Note that you need to set the IP on the IpTraceableListener (unless you use the Symfony extension which does automatically assign the current request IP).

 Features: